Henry Williams (basketball): College career

 Williams played college basketball for UNC Charlotte, under head coach Jeff Mullins, from 1988 through 1992.
 From his four years with the Charlotte 49ers, Williams remains the 49ers' all-time leading scorer, with 2,383 points.
 The school has also retired his number 34 jersey.
-He helped lead the 49ers to the 1992 NCAA Tournament, and to an 1989 NIT berth.
+He helped lead the 49ers to the 1992 NCAA Tournament, and to a 1989 NIT berth.

 Professional career

-Williams was drafted in the second round (44th overall), in the 1992 NBA Draft, by the San Antonio Spurs, but he never played in the NBA for the team.
+Williams was drafted in the second round (44th overall), in the 1992 NBA draft, by the San Antonio Spurs, but he never played in the NBA for the team.
 He spent the majority of his professional career in Europe.
 During his 10-year overseas career, Williams played for Italian teams Scaligera Verona, Treviso, and Roma, winning an Italian League championship in 1997, coached by Mike D'Antoni and posting a career scoring average in the Italian League, of 21.7 points per game.
 He was the Italian League MVP in 1996 and he won the 1998–99 FIBA Saporta Cup, being chosen as FIBA Saporta Cup Finals MVP.
 During his long Italian stay, Williams was nicknamed "Hi-Fly" and "Sprite of Indianapolis" and became the favorite of Verona and Treviso supporters.